adambard/learnxinyminutes-docs/perl6.html.markdown

                                            #=> "print this printing again"
 }

-# you might also use a Whatever Star, which is equivalent to `True` for the left side or `False` for the right :
+# you might also use a Whatever Star,
+# which is equivalent to `True` for the left side or `False` for the right:
 for (1, 3, 60, 3, 40, 60) {
  .say if $_ > 50 ff *; # Once the flip-flop reached a number greater than 50, it'll never go back to `False`
                        #=> 60 3 40 60